-Here’s one thing I’ve learned from reading thousands of user interview transcripts as a UX research manager: In qualitative research, the most valuable insights come from the smallest details.
+Here’s one thing I’ve learned from reading thousands of user interview transcripts as a research manager: In qualitative research, the most valuable insights come from the smallest details.

 There are lots of decent qualitative researchers in the world, but one skill that sets great qualitative researchers apart is their ability to get participants to describe their experiences with nitty-gritty details.

 Why are small details so important?

 Think about it like this: Is it better a) to know your customers hate your web site or b) to know your customers hate your web site because the search feature doesn’t return accurate results, the product descriptions are boring, and the product reviews seem like they were written by underpaid fiverr workers?

 If you answered b, you’re 100% correct.

 Because when you know the details, you understand exactly what issues you’re dealing with, and your company can plan and strategize accordingly.

 When it comes to building your business, knowing vague generalities about the user experience of your product won’t help you get more customers.

 To start finding that gold, you’ll need to learn how to use probes and prompts to follow-up on user interview questions and elicit those rich specific details that will fuel your insights